anjerodev/commitollama/README.md

 ## Release Notes

+### 1.7.0

+- Added support for commit description.
+- Now if a model is not installed, you will have the option to pull it from the notification.

+### 1.4.0 to 1.6.0

+- Fixes and refactoring.

 ### 1.3.0

-Added support for emojis.
+- Added support for emojis.

 ### 1.2.0

-Added support for custom prompts and llm temperature.
+- Added support for custom prompts and llm temperature.

 ### 1.0.0

-Initial release of commitollama.
+- Initial release of commitollama.

 [1]: https://ollama.ai/
 [2]: https://raw.githubusercontent.com/jepricreations/commitollama/main/commitollama-demo.gif